danmaps/reliability-metrics/README.md

    - Node.js: Install `http-server` using `npm install -g http-server` and run `http-server` from the `reliability_app` directory
 2. Open your browser and navigate to `http://localhost:8000/src/` (or the appropriate port number)

-### Method 3: Deploy to a Web Server

-For production use, deploy the contents of this directory to a web server or host using ArcGIS Online.

 ## Authentication

 The application requires authentication with ArcGIS Online: